 The current situation

-We took over management responsibility in 1934.
+The National Trust took over management responsibility in 1934.
 Since that time it has needed careful renovation every 10 to 15 years, an expensive and unsustainable process given its height.
-At present a fence has been erected to protect the public from the risk of falling stone debris.